marcharper/python-ternary/README.md

 python -m unittest discover tests
 ```

-The included script of [examples](/examples/examples.py) is intended to act as a series of extended tests.

 # Contributing

 Contributions are welcome!
 Please share any nice example plots, contribute
 features, and add unit tests!
-Use the pull request and issue systems to contribute.
+Use the pull request and issue systems to
+contribute.

 # Selected Contributors